No-Fuss Thanksgiving Dinner Menu

-To determine what a traditional Thanksgiving feast ought to include, I took an informal and unscientific poll among friends and colleagues.
+To determine what a traditional Thanksgiving dinner menu ought to include, I took an informal and unscientific poll among friends and colleagues.

 Just about everyone agreed on a juicy turkey with crisp brown skin and stuffing, of course (although one friend claimed that a tough, dry bird was part of his holiday since childhood, so he purposely overcooks his).